MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/ne-acxstreams-acx_stream_state.md

 Once the stream is created and the resources are allocated, the application will call Start on the stream to start playback.
 The client starts by pre-rolling a buffer.
 When the client calls ReleaseBuffer, this will translate to a call in AudioKSE that will call into the ACX layer, which will call EvtAcxStreamSetRenderPacket on the active ACXSTREAM.
 The property will include the packet index (0-based) and, if appropriate, an EOS flag with the byte offset of the end of the stream in the current packet.

-During ACX device power down and removal, if streams are present, ACX SetState callbacks to transition all circuit’s streams to Pause.
+During ACX device power down and removal, if streams are present, ACX SetState callbacks are invoked to transition all circuit’s streams to Pause.
 This is Stream Instance scoped.

+After AcxStreamCreate, the AcxStream is in the AcxStreamStateStop state.
+After EvtAcxStreamPrepareHardware returns successfully the AcxStream will be in the AcxStreamStatePause state.
+After EvtAcxStreamRun returns successfully the AcxStream will be in the AcxStreamStateRun state.
+After EvtAcxStreamPause returns the AcxStream will be in the AcxStreamStatePause state.
+After EvtAcxReleaseHardware returns the AcxStream will be in the AcxStreamStop state.

 ### Example